SystemsApproach/sdn/trellis.rst

 set-top boxes send IGMP messages, which SD-Fabric intercepts using the Packet Service (similar to how the Host service intercepts ARP and DHCP packets).
-So the next time you use your TV remote to change channels, you are possibly triggering procedure invocations up and down the SDN software stack described throughout this book!
+So the next time you use your TV remote to change channels, you may be triggering procedure invocations up and down the SDN software stack described throughout this book!

 7.4  Customized Forwarding